 Meet encryption key management best practices with separation of duties and dual control.
 Store encryption keys separately from the encrypted data on your Microsoft SQL Server with a secure and compliant encryption key management solution.
 Enforce separation of duties and prevent administrators from having access to SQL Server data and the encryption keys to meet compliance standards.

 Townsend Security’s encryption key management solution connects effortlessly to the SQL database.
-It utilizes Microsoft’s (EKM) interface to support both Transparent Data Encryption (TDE) and Cell Level Encryption on Microsoft SQL Server 2008-2017.
+It utilizes Microsoft’s (EKM) interface to support both Transparent Data Encryption (TDE) and column-Level encryption on Microsoft SQL Server Enterprise and Standard editions.
 Our Alliance Key Manager includes an unlimited license to use the Key Connection for SQL Server software.
 Key Connection for SQL Server is an Extensible Key Management (EKM) Provider that installs in your SQL Server environment to support both Transparent Data Encryption and Cell Level Encryption.

 Automate Key Management Processes